observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

-# Provision Infrastructure
+# 1. Provision Infrastructure

 > 🎯 **Goal:** Achieving a fully operational infrastructure.

 ## 🏗️  Architecture

 First, let's take a closer look at the application we'll be using for this workshop.
 It's a solution comprising two microservices, one written in C# and the other in Java, and a set of Azure resources.
-The solution allows users to onboard and manage smart-home devices (e.g. a smart thermometer).
-The application also generates and stores temperature values for the provisioned devices.
+The solution allows users to onboard and manage simplistic smart-home devices (e.g. a smart thermometer).
+A simulator component will generates the temperatures each device measures and sends them to our small device management solution over EventHub.

 While this solution is rather simplistic and not a real-world example, its purpose is to provide you with hands-on experience in instrumenting various services written in different languages.
 This way, you'll become more comfortable with instrumenting your own solutions.
 Below, you'll find a diagram outlining our solution and the required resources.

 ![Architecture](./images/solution-resources.jpg)